Skip to Content

 Getting rigged up!

-You can see my full SlotZilla Zipline Review, here, but suffice it to say I had a great time and would recommend it.
+You can see my full SlotZilla Zipline Review (along with my ride video), but suffice it to say that it wails.

 While I didn’t ride the lower & shorter seated zipline at SlotZilla, I can’t help but think it’s lame in comparison to the higher & longer zoomline.
 Spend the extra $20 and do it right.